 The audit committee has not adopted policies and procedures for the pre-approval of audit and non-audit services rendered by our independent registered public accounting firm and, consequently, all audit and non-audit services are pre-approved by the whole audit committee or the chair of the audit committee.
-All fees for the years ended December 31, 2018 and 2017 were so pre-approved.
+All fees for the fiscal years ended December 31, 2019 and 2018 were so pre-approved.